 How to get a good deal on coffee machines

-• Do your research first: use our product reviews and buyer's guides to help you decide on the best coffee machine based on factors including your budget, space available, desired features and programmes, to help ensure you’re not lulled into buying something that’s not right for you.
-Our star ratings out of five will also flag the best of the best, like the Smeg BCC02 Bean to Cup coffee machine and the Smarter coffee machine.
+• Do your research first: use our product reviews and buyers' guides to help you decide on the best coffee machine based on factors including your budget, space available, desired features and programmes, to help ensure you’re not lulled into buying something that’s not right for you.
+Our star ratings out of five will also flag the best of the best, like the Smeg BCC02 Bean to Cup coffee machine and the Sage the Barista Express coffee machine review.

 • Set a budget: deals events can become overwhelming.
 Deciding a budget range in advance can help you stay focused on what you want, but also be reactive to the right deal.